The AI Agent race begins

 Time crunch

-This led to sacrifices and trade-offs in running deep research, or effort in the community and recruitment aspect of running a marketplace.
+This led to sacrifices and trade-offs in running deep research, or effort in better cultivating the community aspect of running a marketplace.

 🎯